clariceadella/BWSI_NonZeroExit_DesignChallenge/readme.md

 ###  bl_build.py

-This tool generates a 16 byte key, a 16 byte IV, and a 32-byte Key.
-The key and IV are both used in the AES encryption in GCM mode.
-The 32-byte key is used to generate the HMAC.
+This tool generates a 16 byte key and 16 byte IV, both of which are used in the AES encryption.
 The bootloader is also built in this tool.

 ### fw_protect.py